kevinpang/rack-mini_profiler/README.markdown

 ## Description

-Rack::MiniProfiler is a piece of Rack middleware that injects profiling data into HTML pages.
+Rack::MiniProfiler is a piece of Rack middleware that injects profiling data into HTML responses.
 It is based on the mvc-mini-profiler project created by the StackOverflow team.

 ## Features